lilianricaud/patterns/Patterns_for_Decentralised_Organising/patterns_for_decentralized_organizing.md

 # Patterns for Decentralised Organising

+## 1. Intentionally produce counter-culture
+Challenge:
+You want to be non-hierarchical but you have hierarchical habits, e.g.telling people what to do, or looking to others for answers.
+We are conditioned by culture
+: if there is sexism and racism in your environment, it can be imprinted into your habits.
+Response:
+We can
+unlearn hierarchies
+ together.
+We can
+co-design a culture
+ that
+encourages each of us to develop our best qualities, making us all more generous, respectful, trusting, courageous, etc.
+How do you produce culture?
+Fermentation!
+ To make sourdough bread, you
+have a
+starter dough
+, mixed with
+fresh ingredients,
+and put it somewhere
+dark and safe for some time.
+To ferment a new group culture, your "starter dough" is a person or people who embody some of the qualities you want to develop.
+The “fresh ingredients” are new people who have a desire to grow in a specific way.
+We combine these ingredients in a retreat
+: safe, quiet,
+isolated from the outside world for a few days.
+Results:
+We learn about each other’s
+dreams
+ and
+fears
+, building deep
+relationships
+of trust
+ and
+belonging
+: the most important resource for all your upcoming challenges

 ## 3. Make explicit norms and boundaries
 Norms = how we do things around here.